 Come back to your senses as you ought, and stop sinning; for there are some who are ignorant of God—I say this to your shame.
 (I Corinthians 15:34)

 I guess Paul was not aware of our modern teaching that grace covers our sins from God’s sight.

-You know, I suppose the idea that we are going to be caught up into the Presence of God and Christ before we get rid of our sins might not be such a good idea at this time.
-Perhaps by escaping the troubles of the world we might end up in worse trouble.
+I suppose the idea that we are going to be caught up into the Presence of God and Christ before we get rid of our sins might not be such a good idea at this time.
+Perhaps by escaping the troubles of the world, we might end up in worse trouble.
 Our God is a Consuming Fire, the Bible says.

-Well, the title of this brief essay is, “Prepare the Way for the Lord.”
 I’ll tell you what.
 If I am hearing the Spirit, He is saying that Jesus is coming to us now to help us overcome our sins.
-Then we will prepared when He appears in Glory to raise us from the dead.
+Then we will be prepared when He appears in Glory to raise us from the dead.
 He sure is not going to give us an immortal body before we have made the preparations He has ready for us to make right now!